-- a.
-Give land to Tribal Nations, rather than money to buy land, without restrictions - b.
-Ensure Tribal Nations do not need to create alternative entities or purchase the land at fair-market value. - 1.
-Address and update current policies and regulations, including the Surplus Land Act, that prohibit direct land transition. - 2.
-Grant clear authority to state agencies to transfer land directly to Tribal Nations without the need for a third-party intermediary. - 3.
-Establish first right of refusal process that provides Tribal Nations the access and opportunity to accept publicly-held land at zero or minimal cost. - 4.
-If collaboration with a third party is required, prioritize partnerships with Tribal-led and serving organizations and culturally competent community-based organizations.
+- b) Ensure Tribal Nations do not need to create alternative entities nor purchase the land at fair-market value. - i) Address and update current policies and regulations, including the Surplus Land Act, that prohibit direct land transition. - ii) Grant clear authority to state agencies to transfer land directly to Tribal Nations without the need for a third-party intermediary. - iii) Establish first right of refusal process that provides Tribal Nations the access and opportunity to accept publicly held land at zero or minimal cost. - iv) If collaboration with a third party is required, prioritize partnerships with Tribal-led and serving organizations and culturally competent community-based organizations. - c) Establish and fund a Tribal State Lands Committee - i) In collaboration with local and state agencies, require the Committee to identify surplus land and establish pathways for land return. - ii) Require the committee to develop and oversee a new state program designed to purchase and return abandoned or mismanaged lands. - iii) Require that the Committee to advise and oversee the creation of a statewide goal for acres of land returned to California Tribal Nations.